harshvardhaniimi/personal-website/content/notes/2021-06-19-inspiring-quotes/index.md

 In no particular order, they are:

+*It is not about the capacity to think but rather the choice of what to think about.* --- David Foster Wallace

 *If you want to build a ship, don't drum up people together to collect wood and don't assign them tasks and work, but rather teach them to long for the endless immensity of the sea.*(Antoine de Saint-Exupéry, The Little Prince)

 *Pick battles big enough to matter, small enough to win.* --- Jonathan Kozol